hoxo-m/densratio_py/README.md

 - **Method** is fixed by uLSIF.
 - **Kernel type** is fixed by Gaussian RBF.
 - **Number of kernels** is the number of kernels in the linear model.
 You can change by setting `kernel_num` parameter.
 In default, `kernel_num = 100`.
 - **Bandwidth(sigma)** is the Gaussian kernel bandwidth.
-In default, `sigma = None`, the algorithms automatically select the optimal value by cross validation.
+In default, `sigma = "auto"`, the algorithm automatically select an optimal value by cross validation.
 If you set `sigma` a number, that will be used.
-If you set a numeric vector, the algorithms select the optimal value in them by cross validation.
+If you set a numeric array, the algorithm select an optimal value in them by cross validation.
 - **Centers** are centers of Gaussian kernels in the linear model.
 These are selected at random from the data sample `x` underlying a numerator distribution `p(x)`.
 You can find the whole values in `result.kernel_info.centers`.
 - **Kernel weights(alpha)** are alpha parameters in the linear model.
-It is optimaized by the algorithms.
+It is optimaized by the algorithm.
 You can find the whole values in `result.alpha`.
 - **The Funtion to Estimate Density Ratio** is named `compute_density_ratio()`.

 ## 4. Multi Dimensional Data Samples